mgeduld/magnitoodz/notes/01_TODO.md

   - [x] sort by most recent
   - [x] loader for all api calls
   - [x] replace description textfield with text area (markdown?)
+  - [x] refactor and test render and span modules.
+How many classes can I get rid of?
   - [] reasonably limit description lengths
   - [] add fields for citations
   - [] add banishment